PZGM/Edir_Revo/level02/README.md

 # Level02 - Exploiting Format String Vulnerability to Retrieve Hidden Password

-## Objective

-The goal of this challenge is to exploit a format string vulnerability in the program to retrieve the hidden password and gain access.

 ## Step 1: Running the Program

 First, let's run the program to observe its behavior: